Research Feeds

 Overview

-Microbial Metallomics is the study of how microorganisms interact with metal ions in biological systems, particularly within the human microbiome.
+Microbial Metallomics is the study of how microorganisms acquire, use, regulate, and transform metals in any biological or environmental context.
 This field examines the role of metals as cofactors in microbial metabolism, virulence, and competitive survival strategies, as well as how microbial communities influence metal bioavailability, sequestration, and toxicity.
 By integrating microbiology, biochemistry, and bioinorganic chemistry, Microbial Metallomics provides insights into microbial metal homeostasis, host-pathogen interactions, and the impact of metal disturbances on health and disease.

 Research Feed